aacl2023-srw/aacl2023-srw.github.io/index.md

 We will update this site when latest information are available.

+# Differences from Past SRWs
+The NAACL 2019 SRW has new submission options compared to past SRWs.
+Authors can now elect for both research papers and thesis proposals to be non-archival, in order to more explicitly encourage work in progress which can later be submitted to a future (archival) conference.
+These papers are otherwise treated the same as archival papers from a mentorship and reviewing standpoint.
+More details in the call for papers.

 ## Anti-Harassment Policy
 The NAACL Student Research Workshop 2019 adheres to the [ACL anti-harassment policy](https://www.aclweb.org/adminwiki/index.php?title=Anti-Harassment_Policy).
 Please contact any current member of the [ACL Executive Committee](https://www.aclweb.org/portal/about) or [Priscilla Rasmussen](acl@aclweb.org) if you face any harassment or hostile behavior.